microsoft/fluentui/rfcs/react-components/convergence/global-contex-registration.md

 - Not too different from `React.createContext` - we still use React contexts
 - Global contexts are 'obfuscated' on window/node global with `Symbol`
 - Functionality can be explicitly enabled
+- Functionality can be applied with post processing so that we still use `React.createContext` internally

 ## Discarded Solutions